This is a part one of a three-part series.

 Lacking website trust signals.
 These are things that we look for to help us determine the credibility of a website and the school that it represents.
 The top two pieces of information your website needs to have are a local phone number (tap-to-call on a mobile device) and an embedded Google map that shows where your school is located.
 Additional pieces of information that help establish trust include AMS schools accreditation (if you have it), a contact form (quick response times are essential), testimonials, third-party review ratings, and pictures of your staff and facilities.

 Conversion paths.
 When someone visits your website, you typically want them to take a specific action.
 For example, you want prospective parents to call or email your school.
 Be sure that these conversion paths are prominent on every page of your website.
 List your phone and email in the header, have links to them on the menu, and list them in the footer.
+A dedicated page encouraging parents to schedule a tour makes it easy for them to take the next step.

 Useful content.
 Many of the prospective parents will not be familiar with your school.
 They may not even be familiar with the Montessori Method.
 It is essential to describe why they should learn about the Montessori Method, what makes your school great, and why your teachers and staff are uniquely qualified to teach their children.
 Big bonus if you can create blog content with articles about how the Montessori Method can be utilized and reinforced at home.